 2nd and 3rd Floors:

-Monthly parking permits for October are available online at: https://www.sanleandro.org/about/garage/pps.asp.
+Monthly parking permits are available online at: https://www.sanleandro.org/about/garage/pps.asp.

-Users may purchase a permit anytime between now and October 1.
-Users must pay for their permit online before they park in the garage on October 1.
+Users must pay for their permit online before they park in the garage.
+Purchases are made for the entire month and are the fees are not pro-rated.
 To purchase a permit, select one of the following permit types from the drop down list:

 After you have made your selection, complete the permit application and provide payment.
 Create an account to ensure that your permit information is saved and you can log in on and pay on a monthly basis.
 If you are a tenant at the business address 101 Callan Avenue, you must obtain a Landlord Code from your building management to purchase a montly permit.